-NEW YORK (AP) -- Activist investor Nelson Peltz is no longer pushing for PepsiCo to buy Mondelez and create a global snack foods giant, after Mondelez on Tuesday named him to its board of directors.
+NEW YORK (AP) -- Activist investor Nelson Peltz is no longer pushing for a deal between PepsiCo and Mondelez, after Mondelez on Tuesday named him to its board.

 Mondelez, which makes Oreo and Chips Ahoy cookies, says the appointment expands its board to 12 members and that Peltz will be among its nominees for election at its shareholders meeting.

 Peltz, a founding partner of Trian Fund Management, had criticized the company's performance since it split from Kraft Foods in October of 2012.
-In a white paper issued this summer, Trian had also laid out various scenarios it wanted PepsiCo Inc. to pursue.
-"Alternative A" proposed that PepsiCo spin off its beverage unit and merge its Frito-Lay snacks business with Mondelez.
-"Alternative B" focused on PepsiCo splitting up its beverage and snacks business.
+In a white paper issued this summer, Trian had laid out scenarios for Mondelez and PepsiCo Inc. Plan A proposed that PepsiCo spin off its beverage business and merge its Frito-Lay snacks business with Mondelez to create a snacking giant.
+Plan B focused on PepsiCo splitting up its beverage and snacks business.

 "Given that Pepsi's not interested in Plan A, we are encouraging them to pursue Plan B," said Anne Tarbell, a spokeswoman for Trian.

 PepsiCo, meanwhile, has been reviewing a restructuring of its struggling North American beverage business, with plans to issue an update in February.
 But PepsiCo CEO Indra Nooyi has repeatedly stressed the value of a merged snack and beverage company.

 A spokesman for PepsiCo, based in Purchase, New York, declined to comment.